-The CO allows the shareholders' meeting to grant directors and officers a discharge for their past activities, which, if granted, will preclude the company and the shareholders who voted in favour of such a discharge from suing the discharged directors and officers for facts which were known at the time the discharge was granted.
-Shareholders who did not take part in the vote on the granting of the discharge or have voted against it, must bring action against the discharged directors and officers within the six months following the vote on the discharge.
+The Swiss Code of Obligations allows the shareholders' meeting to grant directors and officers a discharge for their past activities, which, if granted, will preclude the company and the shareholders who voted in favour of such a discharge from suing the discharged directors and officers for facts that were known at the time the discharge was granted.
+Shareholders who did not take part in the vote on the granting of the discharge or who voted against it, must bring an action against the discharged directors and officers within the six months following the vote on the discharge.
 If they fail to do so, they will also be precluded to act against the discharged directors and officers.